What to see in the garden this summer

-The borders along the Avenue will be awash with colour this summer with a huge range of blooms that would have been popular in the 17th century including zinnia, antirrhinum, convulvus and calendula.
+The borders along the Avenue are awash with colour this summer with a huge range of blooms and a display of lavender that brings a delicious fresh scent to the air.

 The pool gardens with its gentle cascade is a relaxing place to wander round or take a break on a bench and relax.
-The borders will be filled with colour and the ponds teaming with life.
+The borders are filled with colour and the ponds teaming with life.